Dr. Joe Thorne Gilbert Centennial Lectureship in Health Professions

 With the establishment of the Joe Thorne Gilbert Lectureship, Gilbert’s family hopes to further serve the memory of a man dedicated to both his community and his family.
 Gilbert’s children and grandchildren cherish memories of his physical feats — Joe swam from Bull Creek to Tom Miller Dam and walked on his hands from the top of the Deep Eddy steps to the bottom and sometimes up again.
 His family adored him and remember fondly his energy and humor: performing magic tricks, balancing a broom on his nose, yodeling and playing a saxophone and his home electric organ, drawing well and carving soap sculptures, and telling jokes and funny stories.
 A lover of cars, he bought a new 1957 Ford Thunderbird and drove it the rest of his life.

-A colleague wrote in the Travis County Medical Society Journal:
+-Written by a colleague in the Travis County Medical Society Journal